Ultraplot/ultraplot/docs/why.rst

 Changes
 -------

-In ultraplot, tick locators, tick formatters, axis scales, property cycles, colormaps, normalizers, and `cartopy`_ projections are all "registered".
+In UltraPlot, tick locators, tick formatters, axis scales, property cycles, colormaps, normalizers, and `cartopy`_ projections are all "registered".
 This is accomplished by defining "constructor functions" and passing various keyword arguments through these functions.